vvd170501/python-gforms/README.md

 form.fill(callback)
 form.submit()

-# Faster but less stable submission for multi-page forms
+# Faster submission for multi-page forms (use less requests)
+# (in theory, you may get banned, but now the number of requests isn't checked)
 form.submit(emulate_history=True)
 ```